Programmable Photonic Circuit for Optical Logic Operations and 2-Bit Decoding: Device Fabrication and Experimental Results

 \subsection{Experimental Setup}

 The experimental setup is shown in Fig.~\ref{fig:experimental_setup}.
 Light from a tunable laser source (1550\,nm, 10\,mW) is coupled into the central input port.
 Logic signals are encoded via phase modulation rather than dedicated physical input ports.
 Specifically, the two heaters in the middle channels of the third coupler stage define inputs A and B: voltages of 0.1\,V and 4.9\,V correspond to logic ``0'' and ``1,'' respectively.
+These values were chosen arbitrarily and are parameters for the optimization; therefore, they can be modified.

 To determine the heater settings required for a given logic function, we employ Bayesian optimization.
 Candidate voltage configurations are generated on a computer and transmitted to a microcontroller, which drives the D/A board.
 The optical outputs are monitored in real time by InGaAs photodetectors, digitized by an oscilloscope, and sent back to the computer.
 This closed-loop feedback enables continuous optimization of the phase settings, ensuring reliable performance despite fabrication imperfections and environmental variations.